 Once they are a team owner, students can not be added to any other team.
 They also have the ability to add other students as owners to their team.
 Having multiple owners for a team is useful if you’re using Fantasy Congress as a group project.

 As an educator, you can edit and delete any student team.
 From the league dashboard, click the team’s name and then click the gray “Edit Settings” button.
 This will allow you to change the team’s name, add or remove owners, or delete the team entirely.

-Once your teams are in place you’re ready to draft and start your season.
+Once teams are in place you’re ready to draft congress members and start your season.

 Fantasy Congress is a work in progress and your feedback is more than welcome!
-Send in your thoughts and questions here.
+Please feel free to send in your thoughts and questions.